revature-side-projects/e-commerce-backend/README.md

 ## E-Commerce Application

 ### Application to buy Revature Swag.

+This application is a functional website written in Java and typescript.
+It will allow users to register and select from listed products for purchase, add them to the cart, and check out.
+If a user forgets their password they can have it reset.
+A guest or user can look at products and get a pop up view of the item, and its discription.
+The user or guest can see how many of a product are in stock.
+The user or guest can search items by key word.

 Working application can be found here:
 ### `https://production.dcs2jw2334qwo.amplifyapp.com/`

 ## Install Instructions for developers